benbeast1210/Working-With-Strings/docs/README.md

 > *word_length* will take in text as input, and output an integer denoting the average length of eath word in the *'text'*.
 >
 >
->This project was completed for: PYTHON CORE certificate from SoloLearn, in Summer of 2021 and is being added to GitHub in May 2022.
+>This project was completed for: PYTHON DATA STRUCTURES certificate from SoloLearn, in Summer of 2021 and is being added to GitHub in May 2022.